MrPeteypoo/PortfolioSnippets/Unity/Galaxodus/README.md

 Galaxodus
 =========

 Galaxodus is a co-op sci-fi twin stick shooter for the PC.
 The code in this folder is snippets that I personally coded for use in the game.
+The games website is here: http://www.galaxodus.uk/

 All code here is licensed with the CC0 1.0 license so anyone can feel free to go ahead and change it, improve it, etc.